 1. The Closest Relative To The English Language: Scots

 The closest language to English is arguably Scots.
 We say arguably as the language is often regarded more as a dialect of English than an actual language.
 In fact, according to a 2010 study by the Scottish government, 64% of Scottish citizens don’t consider it a distinct language.
-Many linguists, on the other hand, point out that English and Scots diverged hundreds of years ago, and thus shouldn’t be lumped together.
+Many linguists, on the other hand, point out that English and Scots diverged during the Middle English period hundreds of years ago, and thus shouldn’t be lumped together.

 So before we discard Scots entirely from the top of our list, it’s worth seeing for yourself if you think Scots is mutually intelligible with English.
 Take, for example, probably the most popular usage of Scots in the world: Robert Burns’ poem Auld Lang Syne.
 You’ve probably heard it many times, but can you say exactly what it means?

-We can definitively say that English and Scots are very similar because they both developed from Old English (Anglo-Saxon).
+We can definitively say that Scots is closely related to English because they both developed from Old English (Anglo-Saxon).
 Because of the political divide, Scots was the primary language of Scotland until the union of the Scottish and English parliaments in 1707.
 From here, English became the language of government and religion, and slowly also overtook common speech.
 In spite of that, Scots has not disappeared but remains a vital part of Scottish identity.

 2. The Closest (Definitely Distinct) Language: Frisian

 If you’re looking for the closest relative to English that is definitely a distinct language, the answer is Frisian.
 Frisian is a group of three languages spoken in parts of the Netherlands, Denmark and Germany.
 It’s a West Germanic language that shares 80 percent lexical similarity with English.
-Take a look at how its dialects compare with English phrases like “Welcome” and “Good Morning.”
+Take a look at how English and Frisian dialects compare with phrases like “Welcome” and “Good Morning.”

 While there are only around 720,000 Frisian native speakers today, Frisian was a popular language in the middle ages.
 The Kingdom of Frisia was an independent territory for several hundred years until bad flooding crippled the population.
 Starting around 1500, Dutch became the official language of the region and Frisian has been in decline since then.